 What is 6G?

-“What happens is the connectivity becomes like air,” said Kaniz Mahdi, Vice President of Advanced Technologies at cloud computing company VMware.
+“What happens is the connectivity becomes like air,” said Kaniz Mahdi, Vice President of Advanced Technologies at cloud computing company VMware, in a Skype interview with HighSpeedInternet.com.
 “Just imagine if you have that level of connectivity—what is the impact to society?
 What is the impact to our daily lives?”

 New wireless communication standards emerge about every decade, and 6G is expected to come into play around 2030.
 But nothing is set in stone—even the term “6G” could come out of favor and eventually be replaced by something else.

-The reason some experts are researching and talking about 6G, though, is because big changes are in the works for internet technology in general.
+The reason some experts are talking about 6G technology, though, is because big changes are in the works for internet technology in general.
 Consumers are using more devices and consuming internet data at record rates, incorporating Wi-Fi into virtually all aspects of everyday life.
 And wireless companies are rushing to compete with traditional, broadband internet providers, hoping to meet rising demand with robust and flexible cellular networks.

-If you’re still unclear about what 5G is, then see our 5G providers page for an explanation of why it’s significant.
+If you’re still unclear about what 5G is, then see our 5G guide for an explanation of why it’s significant.